Alexis Bledel: 2009–present: Continued recognition

-Bledel co-starred opposite Scott Porter and Bryan Greenberg in the romantic comedy The Good Guy, which premiered at Tribeca Film Festival April 26, 2009.
-The film centered around Porter's character Tommy, a Wall Street investment broker whose life falls apart when he helps out Greenberg's character Daniel, a new broker.
-Bledel played Beth, Tommy's girlfriend.
-In April 2009, Bledel guest-starred in the NBC medical drama ER in the two-hour series finale titled "And in the End..." as Dr. Julia Wise, a new intern to the hospital.
+Bledel co-starred in the romantic comedy The Good Guy, which premiered at Tribeca Film Festival April 26, 2009.
+In April 2009, Bledel guest-starred in the NBC medical drama ER in the two-hour series finale "And in the End..." as Dr. Julia Wise, a new intern to the hospital.
 In May 2009, Bledel signed a contract with the modeling division of IMG.

-Bledel co-starred opposite James McAvoy and Robin Wright in the historical drama The Conspirator, directed by Robert Redford.
-She played the girlfriend of McAvoy's character Frederick Aiken, the lawyer who defended Mary Surratt, the first woman to be hanged by the federal government of the United States, played by Wright.
+Bledel co-starred in the historical drama The Conspirator, directed by Robert Redford.
 The film premiered at the Toronto International Film Festival and was released in the United States on April 15, 2011.
 Also in 2010, Bledel starred as the title role in the Canadian drama The Kate Logan Affair.
 The film was presented at Montreal's Festival du Nouveau Cinéma in 2010.

 Bledel performed in the theatre production Regrets by the Manhattan Theatre Club, staged at the New York City Center.
-It was confirmed in early-March 2013 that Bledel would co-star opposite Jason Ritter in the Fox pilot Friends & Family, an adaptation of the British sitcom Gavin & Stacey as Stacey with Ritter as Gavin.
+It was confirmed in March 2013 that Bledel would co-star opposite Jason Ritter in the Fox pilot Friends & Family, an adaptation of the British sitcom Gavin & Stacey as Stacey with Ritter as Gavin.
 The pilot was picked up for a series and was retitled Us & Them.
-However, Fox eventually decided not to air the series, which eventually aired in the fall of 2018 on Sony Crackle.
-2015 saw Bledel starring with Katherine Heigl as the fiancée to Heigl's character in the film Jenny's Wedding.
+Fox decided not to air the series, which eventually aired in the fall of 2018 on Sony Crackle.
+In 2015 Bledel starred in the film Jenny's Wedding.

 On January 29, 2016, Netflix announced a revival of Gilmore Girls with a series of four 90-minute films set around the four seasons, and Bledel's participation was confirmed.
 In 2017, she appeared as Ofglen, later known as Emily Malek in The Handmaid's Tale for Hulu; subsequently, her role was expanded to a regular role for the second season.
-Her critically acclaimed performance earned Bledel her first Emmy Award nomination and win in the 2017 Creative Arts ceremony in the category of Outstanding Guest Actress in a Drama Series.
-She departed after the fourth season, but made a special guest appearance in the show's series finale.
+Her acclaimed performance earned Bledel her first Emmy Award nomination and win in the 2017 Creative Arts ceremony in the category of Outstanding Guest Actress in a Drama Series.
+She departed after the fourth season and made a special guest appearance in the show's series finale.